Styyx1/Nocturnia-Readme/README.md

 **I can only answer performance questions about my specs as I don't have different systems flying around to check!**

 Space required:
-- Approx 75GB (Downloads included) + 20-30GB space for temp files.
+- Approx 90GB (Downloads included) + 20-30GB space for temp files.
+- **You can safely delete the downloads after the list is installed**

 Size without downloads and space for temp files:
-- Approx 51GB
+- Approx 60GB

 ## Installation